microsoft/OMS-docker/health/HealthOnboarding.md

 ## Overview
 The following documentation outlines the steps required to upgrade an existing cluster onboarded to a Log Analytics workspace running the omsagent, to an agent running the workflow that generates health monitor signals into the same workspace.

+## Script Prerequisites
+* script should run in an elevated command prompt
+* kubectl should have been installed and be present in the path

+## What does the script do:
 * Do a custom off-boarding of the cluster from Monitoring
-* Installing the new agent that generates health monitor signals
-* Please refer to the powershell [script](https://github.com/Microsoft/OMS-docker/blob/dilipr/onboardHealth/health/HealthAgentOnboarding.ps1) for another way to perform the same steps on your cluster.
-The script basically does the following:
 * Installs necessary powershell modules
 * Onboards Container Insights solution to the supplied LA workspace if not already onboarded
 * Updates the cluster metadata to link the LA workspace ID to the cluster
-	* __Script Pre-reqs:__
-	  * kubectl should have been installed and be present in the path
-	  * script should run in an elevated command prompt
+* Installs the new agent that generates health monitor signals

+## Script Execution
+* Download the script from [here](https://github.com/Microsoft/OMS-docker/blob/dilipr/onboardHealth/health/HealthAgentOnboarding.ps1)
+* Run the script:
+ .\HealthAgentOnboarding.ps1 -aksResourceId <AKS_RESOURCE_ID> -aksResourceLocation <AKS_RESOURCE_LOCATION) -logAnalyticsWorkspaceResourceId (LOG_ANALYTICS_WS_RESOURCE_ID) (e.g./subscriptions/72c8e8ca-dc16-47dc-b65c-6b5875eb600a/resourceGroups/dilipr-health-preview/providers/Microsoft.OperationalInsights/workspaces/dilipr-health-preview)

+## Manual Steps

-## Prerequisites
+#### Prerequisites
 * Cluster that has already been onboarded to Monitoring using a Log Analytics workspace
 * kubectl should be intalled and should be available in the path
 * Powershell with the following modules installed (Else the onboarding script will install those for you)